themanaworld/policies/policies/privacy-policy.md

 Bots used in conjunction with IRC, or game bots used in conjunction of the game, may further log timestamps for the last seen of nicknames or hold private messages for users.
-Typically, these will be using the same permission scopes which a regular user of the IRC Network and/or game would be have access to.
+Typically, these will be using the same permission scopes which a normal user of the IRC Network and/or game would be have access to.
 Typically, these sub-services do not enjoy any additional data collection privileges apart from being optionally exempt from some anti-flooding policies and being under our direct control in case of the need for assistance regarding their usage.

-Our services typically offer the users "accounts", which they may register provided your consent and acceptance of this Privacy Policy and our terms of use.
+Our services typically offer the users "accounts", which any natural person may register provided the user's consent and acceptance of this Privacy Policy and our terms of use.

 Do note that some services like repositories, wikis and forums may collect data subject to the DMCA under an irrevocable license terms, such as the GNU General